mediawiki-utilities/python-mediawiki-utilities/README.rst

 =========
 ``mw.lib.events``
 	A set of utilities for converting Recentchanges to conceptual events

+``mw.lib.persistence``
+	A set of utilities for tracking the persistence of content between revisions

 ``mw.lib.reverts``
 	A set of utilities for performing revert detection